 Another one is a "get to know your family" game.
 My great, great uncle was once a cobbler, and I never knew that until my father told me to ask him about his shoes.
 Lol, I think it would be fun to have a story telling contest.
 See who the kids think might be telling a tall tale and who is sharing a bit of their unknown past for a grand prize.

 Charades, it's cross-generational!

-Considering the time of year, how about a Happy Unhalloween Party, have a costume party and 'pretend' it's Halloween, bob for apples, best costume contest, Halloween decorations and food/snacks etc. Play pin the 'nose' on the pumpkin, probably need to use paper pumpkins for decoration, that game, etc. Have extra 'pumpkins' made up and have a decorate the pumpkin contest, can draw on it or whatever you want.
-Just pretend it is Halloween and go from there.
+Considering the time of year, how about a Happy Unhalloween Party, have a costume party and 'pretend' it's Halloween, bob for apples, best costume contest, Halloween decorations and food/snacks etc. Play pin the 'nose' on the pumpkin, probably need to use paper pumpkins for decoration, that game, etc.

 A) My suggestion is along the lines of an amazing race.
 Since it is a progressive dinner, part of the fun could be not knowing where you are going next (only the hosts would have to know what they are providing).
 Have clues for the folks to follow in order to get to the next place.
 The clue could be in an overlarge Easter egg given to the party once their course is done.

 Open the egg and have a pun about the family or what street they live on inside.
 One clue could be in code that they would have to decipher.
 Another clue could be to write who/where to go in picture words (i.e., an eyeball for the word "I" or a group of 3 things for the number three in an address, etc.).

 Send them around with an overlarge Easter basket and at the end, they'd have an Easter basket full of eggs.
 Perhaps this could be the prize for a winner of whatever fun game you've got planned.
 Also, they should all be made to wear bunny ears.
 And even possibly bunny tails.